donofkarma/page-from-slug/README.md

 - **Is it secure?**

-  Probably not.
+  It is or it isn't.
 I've not really tested it properly but it doesn't `dangerouslySetInnerHtml` so it might be OK.

-- **What about script injection**
+- **Does it render any markup?**

-  It doesn't load the route so again you might be OK.
+  Adding a closing tag means it doesn't load the route so no it won't render markup but will fail catastrophically instead.

+- **Isn't that a bit of a problem?**

+  Yeah, but it was never designed to do more than show text so 🤷🏽‍♀️.

-- **Can I use it in production**
+- **Can I use it in production?**

-  You can.
-Should you?
-Probably not 🤷🏽‍♀️
+  If you really want to.
+Maybe don't have it anywhere you care about though.